lukthony/vanilla-shake/README.md

 # vanillaShake

-This is a site built as-assigned for the UIC Technology Solution SDD internship program, built in vanilla(haha, get it?)
+This is a site built as-assigned for the UIC Technologys Solution SDD internship program, built in vanilla(haha, get it?)
 HTML, CSS, and Javascript.

 The specifications for this project are as follows:
 - Create fully styled site with at least 3 pages (must have 1 home and 1 contact page), any topic/subject